MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, added a new section in the material roadmap called: The Wu Xing binary system.
 4-6-26>>
 <<note from author, added The Meta-Academic Response Framework (MARF).
 4-6-26>>
 <<note from author, reworked README to provide a more clear overvieuw.
 4-6-26>>
+<<note from author, added The Asterion Perun Machine and reworked readme 7-6-26>>